robatwilliams/es-compat/README.md

 ## Static detectability of recently-added features

 - ❌ = not statically detectable
-- 😐 = statically detectable with, but chance of false positives
+- 😐 = statically detectable, but chance of false positives

 ### ES2020 (draft)